gridsingularity/gsy-e/wiki/docs/linux-installation-instructions.md

-##Installing Grid Singularity Exchange on Linux Ubuntu 18.04:
+##Installing Grid Singularity Exchange on Linux Ubuntu 18.04

-###Step 1: In case you have not already installed git, python3.8 and pip (otherwise please go directly to step 2):
+###Step 1: In case you have not already installed git, Python 3.8 and pip (otherwise please go directly to step 2):

 ```
 sudo apt-get update